nedredmond/career-competencies/README.md

 ## Router

 Because GitHub Pages doesn't support single page apps, we use a hash router.
 This means the URL will contain a `#` after the domain name.
 For example, `https://khan.github.io/career-competencies/#/whatever`.
 More complex solutions are out there, like [this one](https://github.com/rafgraph/spa-github-pages), but they're not worth the effort for this project.

+If you'd like to see that problem in action, change the `hashRouter` to a `browserRouter` then run `bun run build && bun run preview`.
+Navigate anywhere and click "refresh".
+You'll get a 404.